GreatGazoe/DreamColorLEDRGB/README.md

 The next thing is that the plugin asks for Ip-adress, this has to be entered at "Advanced tab" in your new created Device under "Ip".
 The default port from the controller is "4626" so you have to enter "<youripadress>:4626".
 Next reload Luup and you can start control your strip/grid.
 If a red warning box is showed ("can't detect device") just reload Luup again and it will disapear.

 Looks like every controller has it's own “code-end”.
-If the plugin is not functioning right away try to determine your “code-end” use Wireshark(windows) or PacketSniffer(Android) to capture brightness code.
+If the plugin is not functioning right away try to determine your “code-end”, use Wireshark(windows) or PacketSniffer(Android) to capture brightness code while using the app (android) who belongs to the controller.
 The “code-end” are the last 4 number pairs (like: 08 ec 41 00).
 Use an editor (like Notepad++) to edit I_DreamColorRGBW1.xml.
 Change on top “local CommandCodeEnd” corresponding the code you discovered.

 It would be nice if we can share .dat effect files, so if you made a nice effect and you think it's worth it ............ !!
 I hope many people will buy the controller and starting to use my plugin, and start to develop .dat effect files, enjoy !!